-If a class is full, and you are a current CSULB student you can place yourself on a waitlist for any seats that might become available.
-If a seat becomes available, the student highest on the waitlist will get the seat (subject to the limitations listed).
+If a class is full and you are a current CSULB student, you can place yourself on a waitlist for seats that might become available.
+If a seat becomes available, the student highest on the waitlist will be enrolled (subject to the limitations listed below).

 When Can I Waitlist?

 You can add yourself to the waitlist for a class from the time the class is full until:

 Waitlists become null and void after this date.

 How Waitlisting Works?